dog-broad/CodeChef-Rating-Api/README.md

 # CodeChef Profile Viewer 🧑‍💻

 Welcome to the **CodeChef Profile Viewer**!
-This Flask-based web application allows users to fetch and view details of CodeChef profiles, including current ratings and other user information.
+This Flask-based web application lets users fetch and view CodeChef profiles, including ratings and other details.

 ## Table of Contents